How to care for your face mask

 Best case scenario is that they use soap and water and wash their hands throughout the day.
 But in lieu of that being a reality – we’ve shared a Clean Up Hand Spray recipe to help minimize the dirt and germs that potentially can transfer from their hands to their mask.
 Find the recipe below.

 The CDC recommends that face masks be washed after every use.
 So let’s not have them stuffed in the bottom of the backpack, and make sure we help keep our kids as healthy as possible during this time when we have mask requirements.
 Use the Freshen Up Mask spray (recipe below)to help lessen the feelings of respiratory strain, and help you continue to wear that mask all throughout the day.
+An easy way to use this is to spray mask lightly when you’re able to leave off for a short time (like during lunch).
+It takes just a few minutes for the spray to dry, but try to let it dry before wearing.

 We’ve got some fun labels for both sprays for you (and don’t forget, recipes for both are at the bottom of the post).
 Get the labels here -> mask-and-hand-spray